Michedev/hibernate-learning-test/README.md

 ## Test suite

-The project skips the _test_ phase in favor of the _integration test_ phase because tests we want to start PostgreSQL before testing (_pre-integration-test_) and stopping them afterwards (_post-integration-test_).
+The project skips the _test_ phase in favor of the _integration test_ phase because we want to start PostgreSQL before testing (_pre-integration-test_ phase) and stopping them afterwards (_post-integration-test_ phase).
+Moreover, tests run with _failsafe_ plugin instead of _surefire_ plugin.

 ## How to run